Why Is There a UK Tax Rebate Delay?

 You may find your tax rebate takes longer to process if you submit your claim at certain times of the year.
 HMRC has several key dates to work around during the tax year, including:

-• 6th April is the beginning of the new tax year, and HMRC will be contacting many people to tell them if they need to complete a self-assessment
+• 6 April is the beginning of the new tax year, and HMRC will be contacting many people to tell them if they need to complete a Self Assessment

 For the above reasons, it’s a good idea to avoid submitting your claim online around these times.

 HMRC administered the government’s economic support for taxpayers throughout the COVID-19 pandemic.
-This support is designed to keep businesses and individuals going, and measures included:
+This support is designed to keep businesses and individuals going.
+While most of these measures are now expired, they put a strain on HMRC to administer, and staff may still be catching up with a backlog of tasks that were put on hold, including tax rebates and tax investigations.

 more of the work you love less paperwork

 Once your tax rebate application has been submitted to HMRC, there’s not a whole lot you can do to speed up the process.
-It’s now entirely in their hands, and they’re dealing with a backlog of rebate claims due to COVID-19 and Brexit.
+It’s now entirely in their hands.

 But there are things you can do prior to submitting your rebate application to HMRC, which may help them to get through your application a little bit quicker.
 This includes:

-• Making sure you have all the necessary information and paperwork ready to send to HMRC, so they don’t need to contact you to collect any missing details
+• Make sure you have all the necessary information and paperwork ready to send to HMRC so they don’t need to contact you to collect any missing details

-• Avoiding sending your rebate application during busy periods for HMRC, such as the self-assessment deadline at the end of January or the start of the new tax year on 6th April
+• Avoid sending your rebate application during busy periods for HMRC, such as the Self Assessment deadline at the end of January or the start of the new tax year on 6 April

-• It’s also worth remembering that smaller amounts—usually less than £1,000—may be processed more quickly than larger amounts, as the latter will require HMRC to make more checks
+• Remember that smaller amounts—usually less than £1,000—may be processed more quickly than larger amounts, as the latter will require HMRC to make more checks

 Conclusion